mirabor/cs262-chat/design/DESIGN_DOC.md

 <details>
 <summary> <h4> 7.
 Deleting an Account </h4></summary>

 - **Description**: Users can delete their accounts.
-The system specifies the behavior for accounts with unread messages (e.g., notify the user before deletion).
+For accounts with unread messages, the system notifies the user before deletion.
+If a user tries to message a user with a deleted account, they'll see an error page and be unable to send messages.
 - **Implementation**:
   - **Client**: The `settings_page.py` file handles the UI for account deletion.
   - **Server**: The `api.py` file processes the deletion request and removes the account and associated messages from the database.